Master the Art of Trading

 | Scalping | Seconds to minutes | Speed, precision, liquidity |

-| Day trading | Intraday | Setups, intraday volatility, clean exits |
+| Day Trading | Intraday | Setups, intraday volatility, clean exits |

-| Swing trading | Days to weeks | Trend structure, pullbacks, catalysts |
+| Swing Trading | Days to weeks | Trend structure, pullbacks, catalysts |

-| Position trading | Weeks to months | Macro themes and major trends |
+| Position Trading | Weeks to months | Macro themes and major trends |

-2. Price Action & Market Structure
+Price Action & Market Structure

 Price action is the language of the chart.
 Indicators can help, but raw structure tells you whether bulls or bears are truly in control.

-Candlestick anatomy
+Candlestick Basics

 The candle body shows the distance between open and close.
 Wicks show rejection and exploration beyond that range.
 Long lower wicks suggest rejected selling; long upper wicks suggest rejected buying.

-Trend structure
+Trend Recognition

 Uptrends print higher highs and higher lows.
 Downtrends print lower highs and lower lows.
 Ranges trap traders because both sides briefly look correct before price snaps back into the box.